How can we help?

 Tip

-3. Click Create New Role and populate the fields as follows:
+- Click Create New Role and enter the following details:

-• Role ID: Mailbox – [The name of your shared mailbox]
+- Role ID: Mailbox (Include the name of your shared mailbox).

-5. In the Shared Mailbox field, select the shared mailbox that this role will be associated with.
+- In the Shared Mailbox field, select the mailbox you want to associate with this role.

-7. Under Shared Mailbox Rights, select the rights that will apply to the users who are assigned this role.
+- Under Shared Mailbox Rights, select the permissions for users assigned to this role.

 Suggested rights for a typical user